 To understand the job requirements, we recommend reading through the job description at least twice.
 What are they looking for?
 What do they need prospective candidates to do?
 Remember to be mindful of the terms and skills that appear repeatedly throughout the job post.
 Then, list down the specific marketing skills, qualities, and experience that the company requires.
 Utilize this information as a foundation for creating a compelling narrative for your marketing cover letter.

 We recommend using a table to organize the information you gathered.
-This will provide you a quick overview of how your skills and experience match up, allowing you to make an informed decision of what to include in your cover letter.
+This will provide you with a quick overview of how your skills and experience match up, allowing you to make an informed decision on what to include in your cover letter.
 You don’t need to do this for every single job application.
 The same table can be utilized for vacancies that are at least 70% similar in terms of requirements.
 Below is an example of how you can do it in practice.

 |Marketing Job Requirements||Skills and Experience I Have|

 |– A minimum of 5 years of marketing experience||✓ 5 years of marketing experience|

 |– Knowledge and hands-on experience in marketing automation and how to build and execute campaigns required||✓ Built and executed marketing automation campaigns at ABC company that generated $1.2M sales|

 |– Experience managing/mentoring team members||✓ Supervised and mentored 8 team members as a Marketing Manager at ABC Company|

 |– Proven oral and written communication skills that keep varying groups and teams aligned and informed||✓ Frequently interacted with cross-functional teams|